-The arrangements for the discharge of Executive functions will be are set out in this Chaptere Executive arrangements.
+The arrangements for the discharge of Executive functions are set out in this Chapter.
 If they are not set out, then the Leader may decide how they are to be exercised.
-In either case, the arrangements of the Leader and may provide for Executive functions to be discharged by:
+In either case, the arrangements of the Leader may provide for Executive functions to be discharged by:

-- i) the Executive as a whole; and/or
+- i) the Executive as a whole;

-- ii) a Committee of the Executive; and/or
+- ii) a Committee of the Executive:

-- iii) him/herself or an individual Member of the Executive, including the Leader; and/or
+- iii) him/herself or an individual Member of the Executive, including the Leader;

-- iv) an officer; and/or
+- iv) an officer;

-- v) joint arrangements; and/or
+- v) joint arrangements;

 - vi) another local authority.